jefftam23/scramble-with-self/proposal.md

 ### MVP list

-With this Conway's Game of Life simulator, users will be able to:

 - [ ] Start and reset buttons will randomize the letter board
 - [ ] Users can create words via mouse interaction with board
 - [ ] Word validation (with a dictionary or word list of sorts)